|

 St. Petersburg Junior College,

-Health Education Center, FL
+Health Education Center, FL Type: community college

 Enrollment: 1,200 on Health Education Center campus, 70,000 SPJC total